seamusdemora/PiFormulae/AddRealTimeClock.md

     /sbin/halt

-After making these changes, issue a `reboot` to update the changes to `/boot/config.txt`, and begin the process of power-cycling the RPi.
+After making these changes, issue a `reboot` to update the changes to `/boot/config.txt`, and your RPi should begin power-cycling itself at 10 minute intervals.

 ---